LukeGrahamLandry/XpSpawnerControl/README.md

-# XpSpawnerControl
+# Simple XP Config

+A minecraft forge 1.16.5 mod

-A mod to control the experience dropped by mobs spawned from mob spawners
+adds config to control the experience dropped by mobs spawned from mob spawners

+also lets you configure block xp drops